How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 Winston Churchill Reviewing His Notes Over a Scotch-and-Water as He Decides How Kind History Will Be to Him Because He Is Writing It (Photo by N. Farbman for Churchill’s The Gathering Storm, 1949).

-This idea that Literature Lives from the past into the present and on into the future is why our first book is going to be the one with the most famous opening line of them all: A Tale of Two Cities.
+This idea that Literature Lives from the past into the present and on into the future is why one of our first books is going to be the one with the most famous opening line of them all: A Tale of Two Cities.
 We’ll figure out how it could be the best of times and the worst of times at the same time.
 Hint: Charles Dickens was a journalist who knew how to gin up outrage to sell subscriptions.
 He also understood that if you think you live in extraordinary times, well, gentle reader, We’ve Been Here Before.

 When he wrote Cities in 1859, he understood his times as an extension of the French Revolution of 1789, and he was also famous enough to know that his words would have meaning in the future, whenever his readers picked up the book.
 In other words, Dickens would say that the times in 1789 were the same as they were for him in 1859 and are largely the same for us here in 2025.